 If you experience any problems during startup, see Chapter 7, "Troubleshooting and diagnostics," on page 53.
-For additional help, refer to Chapter 8, "Getting information, help, and service," on page 59.
+For additional help, refer to Chapter 8, "Getting information, help, and service," on page 61.
 You can get help and information by telephone through the Customer Support Center.
-Refer to the safety and warranty information that is provided with your computer for the Service and Support worldwide telephone list.
+Refer to the warranty and safety information that is provided with your computer for the Service and Support worldwide telephone list.